bugscuddy/QponAI/README.md

 ### 🤖 Your AI-powered shopping companion that helps you save money effortlessly at Shoprite! 💰

-> ⚠️ **Important Notice**: This software and its contents are the proprietary property of WickedUI.
+> ⚠️ **Important Notice**: This software and its contents are the proprietary property of BugsCuddy.
 Unauthorized copying, distribution, modification, public display, or other unauthorized use is strictly prohibited.

 </div>